Badaro/MTGOArchetypeParser/README.md

 ## Improving an existing format

-If you want to improve a format already in the repository above, I recommend you make a copy of the entire folder before making any changes.
+If you want to improve a format already in the repository, I recommend you make a copy of the entire folder before making any changes.

 Say you want to try your hand at improving the Modern definitions.
 Before starting, make a copy of the ```Modern``` folder and call it ```Modern-Old```, then start making your changes.